jumbosushi/google-homepage/README.md

 # google-homepage
-My attempt to recreate the Google homepage with HTML and CSS
+Mission: Recreate the Google homepage with HTML and CSS.

 Tentative goal: Figure out how to place submit boxes aligned